rodoulak/desalsim/example/Tutorial.md

 ### 4. Economic models

-For more detailed steps and instructions see [Tutorial for Economic model](example/Economic_Tutorial.md).
+For more detailed steps and instructions see [Economic Tutorial](example/Economic_Tutorial.md).
 The mathematical description of economic model is given also in [Mathematical description](paper/Mathematical_description.pdf).

 **Table 2** gives an overview of the main inputs and outputs of economic model (`economic_f.py`).